ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 layout: post
 title: "What's the best RDF serialization format?"
 author: joep
-permalink: /rdf-serialization-formats/
+permalink: /blog/rdf-serialization-formats/
 ---

-The main datamodel for [linked data](http://ontola.io/what-is-linked-data) is RDF.
 Contrary to some other datamodels, RDF is not bound by a single serializiation format.
-Triple statements (the data atoms of RDF) can be serialized in many ways, which leaves developers with a possibly tough decision: how should I serialize my RDF data?
+Triple statements (the data atoms of RDF) can be serialized in many ways, which leaves developers with a possibly tough decision: how should I serialize my [linked data](/what-is-linked-data)?

 To answer the title's question: _it depends_.
 So, let's discuss the various formats and when you should use which.
 The order in which they appear is chronological, and does not reflect preference.
-Skip to the [TL;DR](#TL;DR) if you're feeling hasty.
+Skip to the [TL;DR](#tldr) if you're feeling hasty.

 ## RDF/XML